- Search The Registry

 In short, Reconstruction was America's first attempt at interracial democracy.
-For much of the 20th century, virtually all writings highlighted this era as one of constant filthy conditions politically and socially.
+For much of the 20th century, virtually all writings highlighted this era as one of the constant filthy conditions politically and socially.
 Nearly all attempts by Abraham Lincoln and (to a much lesser degree) his successor Andrew Johnson were undermined by the vindictive political schemes of the (then) Democratic Party.
 Corruption followed, led by crooked Carpetbaggers (Northerners who pimped the surplus of the government), Scalawag voters in particular (Southerners who cooperated with the Republicans for personal gain), and ignorant and naive free black people who were incapable of exercising the new political power that had been granted to them.

 Under slavery, nearly all Blacks lived separated from relatives.
 Reconstruction provided the opportunity to solidify their family ties.
-One Northern reporter in 1865 encountered a freedman who actually walked more than 600 miles from Georgia to North Carolina, searching for the wife and children from whom he had been sold away.
+One Northern reporter in 1865 encountered a freedman who walked more than 600 miles from Georgia to North Carolina, searching for the wife and children from whom he had been sold away.
 Control of their family life was essential to the former slaves’ definition of freedom.
-At the same time, African Americans almost entirely withdrew from white-controlled religious institutions, where they had been excluded from any role in church governance and were often required to sit in the back pews during services.
+At the same time, blacks almost entirely withdrew from white-controlled religious institutions, where they had been excluded from any role in church governance.
+They were often required to sit in the back pews during services.
 The rise of the Black church (Methodist and Baptist mostly) played a key role in redrawing the religious map of the South, becoming a place of worship, housing schools, social events, and political gatherings.

 In May 1865, with Congress out of session until December, Johnson outlined his plan for reuniting the nation.
-He offered pardons to all Southern whites, then appointed provisional governors and ordered conventions held to which whites alone elected delegates.
-The conduct of these Southern governments elected under Johnson’s program turned most of the republican North against the president.
+He offered pardons to all Southern whites, then appointed provisional governors and ordered conventions to which whites alone elected delegates.
+The conduct of these Southern governments elected under Johnson’s program turned most of the Republican North against the president.
 White Southern voters largely returned members of the old elite to power.
-Angered by reports of violent reprisals against former slaves spilling onto white visitors from the North by the upper hand of “rebels” was the norm.
+Angered by reports of violent reprisals against former slaves, spilling onto white visitors from the North by the upper hand of “rebels” was the norm.

 The summit of outrage came with the implementation of “Black Codes,” laws of the new Southern governments to regulate the lives of African Americans.
 In 1866, Senator Lyman Trumbull of Illinois proposed two bills to moderate Johnson’s policy.
-The first extended the life of the Freedmen’s Bureau;, the second, the Civil Rights Bill, defined all persons born in the United States as citizens and spelled out rights they were to enjoy regardless of race.
+The first extended the life of the Freedmen’s Bureau; the second, the Civil Rights Bill defined all persons born in the United States as citizens and spelled out rights they were to enjoy regardless of race.

-The bill left the new Southern governments in place, but required them to accord blacks the same civil rights as whites.
+The bill left the new Southern governments in place but required them to accord blacks the same civil rights as whites.
 It made no mention of the right to vote.
 The president vetoed both bills, which made a complete breach between Johnson and Congress inevitable.
 In April 1866, the Civil Rights Bill became the first major law in American history to be passed over a presidential veto.
 Less than one year later, Congress adopted the Reconstruction Act, which divided the South into five military districts, temporarily barring many Confederates from voting or holding office, and called for the creation of new Southern governments with suffrage no longer restricted because of race.

 The conflict between President Johnson and Congress continued.
 In 1868, the House of Representatives impeached Johnson for violating the Tenure of Office Act of 1867, and the Senate came within one vote of removing him from office.
-Soon after, the Republicans nominated Ulysses S. Grant as the party’s presidential candidate and Reconstruction was the central issue of the 1868 campaign.
+Soon after, the Republicans nominated Ulysses S. Grant as the party’s presidential candidate, and Reconstruction was the central issue of the 1868 campaign.

 Yet opposition to Black representation never stopped.
 Democrats joined with dissident Republicans to win control of Tennessee and Virginia and ended Reconstruction there.
-Elsewhere with tougher opposition politically, the old Southern merchants and planters turned to widespread violence mainly embodied by the Ku Klux Klan.
-Though Grant in 1871 authorized federal marshals, backed by some troops, to enforce the administration’s federal laws against such crimes, the North’s commitment waned.
+Elsewhere with tougher opposition politically, the old Southern merchants and planters turned to widespread violence, mainly embodied by the Ku Klux Klan.
+Though Grant, in 1871 authorized federal marshals, backed by some troops, to enforce the administration’s federal laws against such crimes, the North’s commitment waned.
 Democrats endorsed Horace Greeley for president in 1872 to run against Grant and his corruption within his White House.